-- Inclusive research careers should be translated into a suitable set of strategies/policies or a policy mix or into legal frameworks, depending on the specific national context, in order to create the necessary conditions to build a true national policy 'ownership'. - Embed gender equality and inclusiveness as an integral part of national research careers, and not as separate issues, while mainstreaming a gender perspective wherever appropriate, and not necessarily confining it to recruitment and working conditions or career development and progression, and adopt the whole cycle approach along the research career continuum (European Union, 2023b). - Value all dimensions of diversity in career paths and researchers' profiles, and accept this as the new Europe-wide paradigm for inclusive research careers. - Actively participate in the CoARA as a way of implementing more transformative practices in research recruitment and research assessment across national policies. - To facilitate the transition between different professional choices/career paths and to ensure its valorisation, training programmes are instrumental especially for peer reviewers, RFO staff, PhD coordinators, directors of R&D institutions, and Pls of funded grants.
-Gender+ Training certificates should be required where appropriate. - Advocate at the European and national levels the need to adjust and improve the legal framework on data protection in order to allow for more detailed knowledge of societies and accurate policies that effectively combat all forms of discrimination.
-Ethical and fair use of this information is to be clearly safeguarded along with respect for differences in national legal frameworks. - Address in national policies the problems of excessive competitiveness and of the overly restrictive concept of excellence, which affect the optimal allocation of resources by leaving high-level scientific projects and diversity in science (researchers, researchers ́ profiles, research careers, research questions, research outputs) outside the scope of funding. - Invest in research career policies aimed at the professionalisation of research activities based on the regular legal form of contracts in order to avoid/eliminate from the outset precarity in early and in all positions of a career, so that all researchers are consistently covered by social security systems (across illness, retirement, unemployment, and maternity/parental and post-maternity leaves; as PhD students and post docs). - Develop policies that stimulate BES to play its crucial role in absorbing highly qualified employees, in particular women PhDs and researchers, in order to counteract the current severe underrepresentation of women. - Create or strengthen national and institutional structures to build competences on inclusion, structural discrimination, and the principles of intersectionality in HEIs, RPOs, and RFOs. - Optimise Gender Equality Plans (GEPs) as a catalyst for gender equality and inclusiveness along research careers, mainly through comprehensive and overall monitoring and evaluation at the national level, with possible coordination in the remit of national observatories on research careers. - Establish mechanisms in the remit of research career policies to complement general social security benefits in order to better even out any gender imbalances among researchers (e.g. additional benefits, compensations in parental leaves). - Create national observatories to follow the careers of researchers, focusing on gender equality and inclusiveness and tracking the main obstacles observed, while involv-
+- Advocate at the European and national levels the need to adjust and improve the legal framework on data protection in order to allow for more detailed knowledge of societies and accurate policies that effectively combat all forms of discrimination.
+Ethical and fair use of this information is to be clearly safeguarded along with respect for differences in national legal frameworks. - Address in national policies the problems of excessive competition and of the overly restrictive definition of excellence, which affect the optimal allocation of resources by leaving high-level scientific projects and diversity in science (researchers, researchers' profiles, research careers, research questions, research outputs) outside the scope of funding. - Invest in research career policies aimed at the professionalisation of research activities based on the regular legal form of contracts in order to avoid and eliminate from the outset precarity in early and in all positions of a career, so that all researchers are consistently covered by social security systems (across illness, retirement, unemployment, and maternity/parental and post-maternity leaves; as PhD students and post docs). - Develop policies that stimulate BES to play its crucial role in absorbing highly qualified employees, in particular women PhDs and researchers, in order to counteract the current severe underrepresentation of women in this sector. - Create or strengthen national and institutional structures to build competences on inclusion, structural discrimination, and the principles of intersectionality in HEIs, RPOs, and RFOs. - Optimise Gender Equality Plans (GEPs) as a catalyst for gender equality and inclusiveness along research careers, mainly through comprehensive and overall monitoring and evaluation at the national level, with possible coordination in the remit of national observatories on research careers. - Establish mechanisms in the remit of research career policies to complement general social security benefits in order to better even out any gender imbalances among researchers (e.g. additional benefits, compensations in parental leaves). - Create national observatories to follow the careers of researchers, focusing on gender equality and inclusiveness and tracking the main obstacles observed, while involving RFOs, RPOs, and other relevant stakeholders.
+Investigate the overall opportunity costs of PhDs, especially young women, dropping out of a research career.